-- Disturbed areas would be revegetated using weed-free seed mixes and weed-free straw and hay for erosion control. - Invasive species/noxious weeds would be removed via herbicide or manual means in accordance with the easement conditions and landowner restrictions. - Where possible, the ROW could be mowed before noxious weeds and invasive species go to seed, if present. - Construction vehicles would be inspected and cleaned to remove dirt, mud, plants, and debris from vehicles prior to arriving at and leaving construction sites.
+• Disturbed areas would be revegetated using weed-free seed mixes and weed-free straw and hay for erosion control.

+- Invasive species/noxious weeds would be removed via herbicide or manual means in accordance with the easement conditions and landowner restrictions. - Where possible, the ROW could be mowed before noxious weeds and invasive species go to seed, if present. - Construction vehicles would be inspected and cleaned to remove dirt, mud, plants, and debris from vehicles prior to arriving at and leaving construction sites.

 These BMPs would be included in the project's Vegetation Management Plan, which the applicant would prepare in coordination with applicable agencies prior to construction, as provided in the applicant's route permit application.
 Furthermore, the applicant, in coordination with landowners, would implement integrated vegetation management plans associated with its existing pollinator initiative, which was created to enhance pollinator habitat; these plans minimize chemical use by avoiding broadcast applications and employ spot treatments for control of invasive species.
+Finally, all revegetation would be subject to SWPPP requirements and monitored until the requirements are met.